 Celebrating the Now

 Do you ever feel like you are waiting to start living?
-Are you waiting for this or that to happen before you can finally relax and arrive at your destination?
-Check in with your thoughts for a day and see how often you’re replaying past experiences or overthinking about what’s to come.
+Are you waiting for this or that to happen before you can finally relax and celebrate your destination?
+Check in with your thoughts for a day and see how often you’re replaying past experiences or overthinking what’s to come.
 Research shows us that mindfulness and savoring the moment are distinct predictors of positive emotions and psychological health- and we’re here for that!

-Whether it’s with your yoga practice, or your life in general, it’s common human experience to wish you were in another moment than the one you are in right now.
+Whether it’s in your yoga practice, or your life in general, it’s common human experience to wish you were in another moment than the one you are in right now.
 Eckhart Tolle, Author of The Power of Now, reminds us that reality can only live in the present: “The only thing that is ultimately real about your journey is the step that you are taking at this moment.
 That’s all there ever is.”

 1. Set an Intention: